Registration Is Optional, Not a Condition of Validity

 Failure to notify the qualifying health information exchange organization of the revocation of a document filed pursuant to this article does not affect the validity of a revocation that otherwise meets the requirements for a revocation pursuant to this chapter.

 A.R.S. § 36-3293(B)That said, leaving an outdated directive in the registry can create confusion.
 If a provider looks up your records during an emergency and finds an old directive, they may follow instructions you no longer want.
-Updating the registry when you revoke or amend your directives is a practical step worth taking, even though the law does not require it.
+Updating the registry when you revoke or amend your directives is a practical step worth taking.